BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.CreateTableCommand.md

       "description": "Parameters of the poker table",
       "type": "BluffinMuffin.Protocol.DataTypes.TableParams",
       "properties": {
+        "Arguments": {
+          "description": "Some more parameters.
+Those parameters are specific to a server and are free-format.
+Generally, this field would be blank.", "type": "string"
+        },
-        "GameType": {
+        "Blind": {
-          "description": "The type of poker",
+          "description": "The type of blinds the table uses (none, blinds, antes)", "type": "BluffinMuffin.Protocol.DataTypes.Enums.BlindTypeEnum",
-          "type": "BluffinMuffin.Protocol.DataTypes.Enums.GameTypeEnum",
           "enum": [
-            "CommunityCardsPoker",
-            "StudPoker",
-            "DrawPoker"
+            "Blinds",
+            "Antes",
+            "None"
           ]
         },
+        "GameSize": {
+          "description": "The size of the table.
+It represents the small bet and the big blind.
+Big bet will be double the GameSize, small blind is half the GameSize, and Ante is 1/10 the GameSize", "type": "int"
+        },
+        "Limit": {
+          "description": "The type of limit the table uses (NoLimit, PotLimit, FixedLimit)", "type": "BluffinMuffin.Protocol.DataTypes.Enums.LimitTypeEnum",
+          "enum": [
+            "NoLimit",
+            "FixedLimit",
+            "PotLimit"
+          ]
+        },
         "MaxPlayers": {
           "description": "The maximum number of players.
-(Between 2 and 10, and must be >= MinPlayersToStart)", "type": "int"
+(Between 2 and MaxPlayers of the GameInfo, and must be >= MinPlayersToStart)", "type": "int"
         },
         "MinPlayersToStart": {
           "description": "The minimum seated players needed to start the game.
 (Between 2 and 10)", "type": "int"
-        },
-        "MoneyUnit": {
-          "description": "The unit used by the table.
-This unit is usually the big blind, the minimum raise, etc.", "type": "int"
         },
         "TableName": {